The Most Mind-Blowing Food Facts You Never Knew

 Figs are made by fig wasps which mate inside the fig, leaving it to blossom.

 Bell peppers have different amounts of lobes, which can help determine their use.
-Four lobes are sweeter and are best raw and three lobs are best cooked.
+Four lobes are sweeter and are best raw, while peppers with three lobes are best cooked.

 Corn is one of the most versatile crops out there.
-In fact, there are over 4,000 different uses for corn.
-It can be found in anything from your pet’s food to fireworks.
+In fact, there are more than 4,000 different uses for corn.
+It can be found in anything from your pet's food to fireworks.

 Canned white tuna has three time mores mercury than chunk light.

 Most decaf coffee still has some caffeine.